BrianLimMJ/ID_Assignment3/README.md

 ### 10/2/2021 :
 - Added point system to get points after checkout

+### 11/2/2021 :
+- Remove footer for about.html and contact.html

 # Acknowledgement
 #### We received inspiration for this project from:
 - [Lazada](https://www.lazada.sg/#).